Rapptz/jimaku/README.md

 In order to actually run the server the `static` directory needs to be next to the executable.
 Maybe in the future there'll be a way to automatically move it.

+In order to create an admin account, run the `admin` subcommand.

 # Configuration

 Configuration is done using a JSON file.
 The location of the configuration file depends on the operating system: